SIPOC Analysis

 Example – Purchasing a Car

-The following is an example of a SIPOC map for a car purchasing process at a car dealership.
+The following is an example of a SIPOC map outlining the car purchasing process at a car dealership.

 SIPOC Example